jd-fillmore/infused/posts/how-can-search-engine-optimization-help-my-business.md

 Sometimes you might a little bit of website traffic trickling in from your social media, whenever you post something.
 Other times, you'll get a bit of traffic to your business website if you show your website to family or friends.

-But the majority of searches online have been <a href="https://www.searchenginejournal.com/organic-search-sees-largest-growth-rate-2-years-report/236479/" target="_blank" rel="noopener noreferrer">steadily increasing</a>, and at this point, make up the most part of search today.
+But the majority of searches online have been <a href="https://www.searchenginejournal.com/organic-search-sees-largest-growth-rate-2-years-report/236479/" target="_blank" rel="noreferrer" rel="noopener noreferrer">steadily increasing</a>, and at this point, make up the most part of search today.

 What does this mean?